Consulting Articles > CaseBasix Consulting Salary Reports > Management Consultant Salary 2025: Complete Compensation Guide by Level

 How Do Consulting Salaries Compare Across Top Firms?

-Though MBB firms lead the salary charts, Big Four firms like Deloitte and PwC offer salaries that can rival those of MBB, particularly when bonuses and signing incentives are factored in.
+Though MBB firms lead the salary charts, Big Four firms like Deloitte and PwC offer salaries that can rival those of MBB, particularly when bonuses and signing bonuses are factored in.
 Boutique firms, specializing in niche areas such as healthcare or finance, may not always match these figures but provide competitive compensation packages, especially for senior roles.
+For example, a Deloitte MBA hire in New York could see total pay near $240,000, while an Accenture MBA hire in Chicago may earn closer to $210,000

 What Factors Influence Management Consulting Salaries?